Is Travelling in West Africa Safe?

 Attitude

-In general, we found people in West Africa do not like their photo taken, so to avoid any problems, always ask before you take a photo.
-Always respect the wishes of the locals.
-No one wants to be surrounded by an angry crowd.
-Monuments, political buildings and military compounds are generally areas where photographs are not allowed.
-Always ask first.
+In general, we also found that people in West Africa prefer not to have their photo taken without permission.
+To avoid any misunderstandings, always ask first and respect the wishes of the locals.
+Similarly, monuments, political buildings, and military compounds are typically areas where photography is restricted — always ask first.

 Late nights

-Obviously, like any destination on the planet, if you want to find trouble, it’s not too hard.
-Like New York, Paris or Sydney, wandering the streets late at night or in the early hours of the morning has added risks involved, and the likely hood of getting into a difficult situation increases.
+Obviously, like any destination in the world, if you want to find trouble, it’s not too hard.
+Cities like New York, Paris, or Sydney carry added risks late at night or in the early hours of the morning — and West Africa is no different.
 Avoiding being out during these hours is the first step to staying safe.

 West Africa - local markets are busy places